• HSR2026

 • Bill Labbe, TRC Bio

-TOPICS: An exploration of the complex utility relocation process and its intersection with building new high speed rail lines; Streamlining the process with clarity, timelines, cooperative solutions; Lessons and solutions from other sectors, and other nations.
+TOPICS: An exploration of the complex process of delivering new systems and its intersection with multiple utilities and other players with a presence along the new corridors; Streamlining the process with clarity, timelines, cooperative solutions; Lessons and solutions from other sectors, and other nations.

 4:30 - 5:00pm